gisquick/gisquick-doc/administrator-manual/installation/docker.rst

 environmental variable (see line ``43``) located in :file:`live` directory.
 For sample configuration, the SSL certificates will be located in :file:`./_data/etc/letsencrypt/live/server` directory.
-See example of creating self-signed certificate below.
+See example of creating a self-signed certificate below.

    .. code-block:: bash